syncfusion-content/uwp-docs/uwp/Licensing/how-to-register-in-an-application.md

 # Register Syncfusion license key in a UWP application

-N> **Prerequisites:** Install the Syncfusion UWP NuGet package (for example, `Syncfusion.Licensing.UWP`, or the platform-specific control package that depends on it) from the Syncfusion NuGet feed, and ensure `Syncfusion.Licensing.dll` is referenced in your project.
-Licensing support is available in Syncfusion Essential Studio version 16.1.0.24 and later.

-The generated license key is a string that must be registered before any Syncfusion control is initialized.
-The `Syncfusion.Licensing.SyncfusionLicenseProvider.RegisterLicense` method takes the license-key string as its only parameter and returns `void`.
-The following code registers the license.
+The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
+The following code is used to register the license

 **Registering a single license key**